What is Insomnia?

 Side effects may differ depending on whether the benzodiazepine is long- or short-acting.
 They include:

 - Respiratory problems (especially reducing how often or how deeply one breathes), which may occur with overuse or in people with pre-existing respiratory illness.

 - Worsening of depression, a common condition in many people with insomnia.

 - Residual daytime drowsiness, which is common with benzodiazepines.
 Long-acting benzodiazepines pose a higher risk than shorter-acting benzodiazepines.

 - Memory loss, sleepwalking, sleep driving, eating while asleep, and other odd mood states may occur.
 These effects are enhanced by alcohol.

 - Urinary incontinence may occur, particularly in older people and when taking long-acting formulations.

-- Birth defects are a risk because these drugs cross the placenta and enter breast milk.
+- In pregnant and nursing women, birth defects are a risk because these drugs cross the placenta and enter breast milk.
 Pregnant women or nursing mothers should not use these medications.
 Benzodiazepine use in the first trimester of pregnancy may be associated with the development of cleft lip in newborns.

 - Although rare, fatal overdoses can occur.

 Benzodiazepines are potentially dangerous when combined with alcohol.
-Some medications, like the ulcer and acid reflux medication cimetidine (Tagamet, generic), can slow the metabolism of the benzodiazepine.
+Some medications, like ulcer and acid reflux medications in the histamine receptor-2 blocker class (such as cimetidine, Tagamet), can slow the metabolism of the benzodiazepine.